-- Dual Enrollment High school students in grades 9-12 can enroll up to 15 credit hours per term at the college and receive both college and high school credit for academic and occupational courses taken through the college.
-Hours do not count against future HOPE Grant or Scholarship maximum hours. - Joint Enrollment The Joint Enrollment program is designed for secondary and adult education students who want to begin their college career but do not need or want additional high school Carnegie units or are ineligible for Dual Enrollment program funding.
-Joint Enrollment students receive college credit only, and hours count against future HOPE maximum hours. - High School Postsecondary Graduation Opportunity Students who complete 10th grade required courses (two English, Math, Science, Social Studies; one Health and PE and required tests) may enroll full-time at NGTC while completing an Associate Degree, Technical Diploma or two Technical Certificate programs in a career pathway.
+- Dual Enrollment High school students in grades 9-12 can enroll at the college and receive both college and high school credit for academic and occupational courses taken through the college Eligible students may receive Dual Enrollment funding for 30 semester hours.
+Credit hours that are funded with Dual Enrollment funding do not count against future HOPE Grant or Scholarship maximum hours.
+Students who reach the 30 credit hour Dual Enrollment Funding Cap may self-pay or use HOPE Grant/HOPE Career Grant funding if eligible.
+Courses funded by the Hope Grant/Hope Career Grant will count against future HOPE maximum hours. - Students in 11th and 12th grades may enroll in, and receive Dual Enrollment funding for, approved courses that are listed on the Dual Enrollment Course Directory. - Students in 10th grade may enroll in, and receive Dual Enrollment funding for, courses designated as Career, Technical and Agricultural Education (CTAE) on the Course Directory.
+Tenth grade students with a minimum SAT score of 1200 from a single test administration or a minimum ACT composite score of 26 from a single test administration may receive Dual Enrollment funding for any approved course listed on the Dual Enrollment Course Directory. - Students in the 9th grade are not eligible for Dual Enrollment funding. - Joint Enrollment The Joint Enrollment program is designed for secondary and adult education students who want to begin their college career but do not need or want additional high school Carnegie units or are ineligible for Dual Enrollment program funding.
+Joint Enrollment students receive college credit only, and hours count against future HOPE maximum hours. - High School Graduation Option B Students who complete 10th grade required courses (two English, Math, Science, Social Studies; one Health and PE and required tests) may enroll full-time at NGTC while completing an Associate Degree, Technical Diploma or two Technical Certificate programs in a career pathway.
 Once the program is complete, students may graduate with a high school diploma and a college credential.
+The Dual Enrollment Funding Cap described above applies to students pursuing the High School Graduation Option B path.